 Years ago, when I taught dance, people thought I was very creative because my students danced to the sounds they made with their voice and body.
 The truth was I couldn’t be bothered carrying around phonographs or tape recorders.
 I liked to travel light.

 I moved to Santa Fe where I no longer had student or IT Department support.
 I had to find an internet provider and create a new email address.
 When I inadvertently eliminated all my emails, I took my laptop to a man everyone said was a genius.
 He screamed that I was incompetent—and worse.
 He recovered my emails.
 I left, never to return.
+I eventually found a person who’d come to my house to deal with computer issues, but sometimes I didn’t even know how to describe the problem.

 Walking in the mountains.